ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/rolling-index-deployment.markdown

       2. **Filter Keys** - Enter a search string to locate the configuration keys.
       3. **Edit** - Click to edit values (see next image for details).
       4. **Configuration Keys** -
-         Edit `Indexing.Auto.DeploymentMode` to override database Auto Indexing deployment mode.
-         Edit `Indexing.Static.DeploymentMode` to override database Static Indexes deployment mode.
+         `Indexing.Auto.DeploymentMode` - Deployment mode configuration key for Auto Indexes.
+         `Indexing.Static.DeploymentMode` - Deployment mode configuration key for Static Indexes.
-      5. **Effective Value** - Current configuration.
+      5. **Effective Value** - The current configuration.
-      6. **Origin** - Origin of the current configuration.
+      6. **Origin** - The origin of the current configuration.
          Can be - Default | Database
-         **Note**: An edited configuration key value will become effective only after the database is reloaded.

     ![Edit Values](images/rolling-index-deployment-02.png "Edit Values")

-      1. **Override** - Toggle to Edit Value.
+      1. **Override** - Toggle to override the server-wide configuation.
       2. **Edit Value** - Choose Parallel or Rolling indexing deployment mode.
-      3. **Set Default** - Optionally set the new value as the database default deployment mode.
+      3. **Set Default** - Click 'Set Default' to select the server-wide default value.
       4. **Save** - Apply changes.
+         {WARNING: }
+         An edited configuration key value will become effective only after the database is reloaded.
+         {WARNING/}

 ---